 A couple charged with looking after a lighthouse want nothing more than to start a family, but fate has a different plan in mind for them.
 The Light Between Oceans is just as much about romantic love as it is about parental love, and you'll be gutted when you see the end of this story play out.

-Gerard Butler dies of a brain tumor but leaves a series of love letters to his wife, Hillary Swank, encouraging her to live life to the fullest and urging her to remember how much he loves her.
+Gerard Butler dies of a brain tumor but leaves a series of love letters to his wife, Hilary Swank, encouraging her to live life to the fullest and remember how much he loves her.
 P.S.
-I Love You is certainly all about love, but it’s the kind of lost love that will leave you feeling emotionally bruised.
-Don’t even think about watching this flick without a tissue box handy.
+I Love You is certainly all about love, but it's the kind of lost love that will leave you feeling emotionally bruised.
+Don't even think about watching this flick without a tissue box handy.